Sunrise: A Song of Two Humans: Release

 Sunrise premiered on September 23, 1927.
 It was accompanied by the first ever talking newsreels, which attracted much of the initial interest in the film.

-Reception
+Reception and legacy

+The film received positive reviews from critics.
+On Rotten Tomatoes, the review aggregator holds an approval rating of 'fresh' 98%, based on 65 reviews.
+The site's consensus reads, "Boasting masterful cinematography to match its well-acted, wonderfully romantic storyline, Sunrise is perhaps the final—and arguably definitive—statement of the silent era."

 Mordaunt Hall of The New York Times hailed Sunrise as "A Film Masterpiece".
 A reviewer for Time, however, called its story "meagre" while writing that the film overall "manages to remain picturesquely soporific for a long evening".
 Sunrise: A Song of Two Humans is now widely considered by film critics and historians to be one of the greatest films ever made.